xuankimtran/docs-1/pages/katalon-analytics/docs/testops-terminology.md

 > By default, the active time is 5 minutes.
 </details>

-**<details><summary>Platform Coverage</summary>**
+**<details><summary>Platform Coverage (Test Case)</summary>**
-Connects a local machine to the TestOps servers for test runs execution.
+Shows the quality of test cases by operating system (OS) and browser-basis.

+The color of the dot indicates that the test has passed or failed.
+* Red dot = failed test
+* Green dot = passed test

+The size of the dot represents the number of tests (e.g., the bigger the dot is, the more tests are).
 </details>

 **<details><summary>Run Frequency (Test Run)</summary>**
-Connects a local machine to the TestOps servers for test runs execution.
+A statistic of the scheduled test runs in a day.

+The color of the dot indicates that the test has passed or failed.

+The size of the dot represents the number of test results.
 </details>

 **<details><summary>Similar Failures</summary>**
-Connects a local machine to the TestOps servers for test runs execution.
+The test runs that have at least 70% of error similarities.
 </details>

 **<details><summary>Slowest Test Case</summary>**
 A test case that has the longest average duration.

 Katalon TestOps ranks active test cases by their average duration.
-The shorter an average duration is, the more active/faster a test case is.
+The shorter an average duration is, the more active/faster a test execution is.
 </details>

 **<details><summary>Stale Test Case</summary>**